ACM40960/project-YeLiu/README.md

 The classes in the dataset show imbalance,  where 'Happy' is predominant and 'Disgust' is minority.
 <img width="734" alt="Class Distribution" src="https://github.com/ACM40960/project-22200226/assets/114998243/d14b09d5-e6cc-4934-a508-219b02799d34">

-Below images are samples from the dataset:\
+Below are sample images from the dataset in each class:\
 <img width="497" alt="sample_images" src="https://github.com/ACM40960/project-22200226/assets/114998243/4da6df45-28cb-43bc-a9d5-57af433bcb86">